WahtuAstrawan/saving-and-loan-app/README.md

 # Flutter Auth App

-Merupakan aplikasi flutter untuk melakukan Autentikasi User.
-Terdiri dari Login Page, Register Page, dan Dashboard Page (Home, Profile, dan Setting Page) yang sudah saling terhubung dengan Route dan Navigator System
+This is a flutter application for authenticating users.
+Consists of Login Page, Register Page, and Dashboard Page (Home, Profile, and Settings Page) which are interconnected with the Route and Navigator System

-## Oleh
+## By

 I Gusti Ngurah Putu Astrawan (2205551071)